-CONCLUSION: There is no escaping acne.
+CONCLUSION: There seems to be no escaping acne.

 Are you done groaning?
 (If not, groan if you have to.
 You have all the right!)
 If yes, let’s try to move on and deal with things we can no longer change.
 How?
 By understanding what causes acne.
-This knowledge will arm us with the necessary tool to prevent acne and breakouts in the future.
+This knowledge will arm us with the necessary tool to prevent acne breakouts in the future.
 Hormonal factors are often to blame for this unsightly problem so read on to know what you can do to prevent triggering a breakout.

 Excess Production of Oil